antocorr94/antocorr94/README.md

 # Hi there!
-## 👋 I'm Antonella, a 29-year-old Full Stack Developer and Graphic Designer from Italy ✨
+## 👋 I'm Antonella, a 29-year-old Full Stack Developer from Italy ✨

 🚀 Welcome to my GitHub profile!
 I recently completed a Web Development Bootcamp at Le Wagon Lisbon, and I'm passionate about creating immersive and visually stunning web experiences from the frontend to the backend.
 With a background of 7 years in video making and graphic design, I bring a unique blend of creativity and technical skills to the world of full-stack development.